LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 ### STEP 3 - Review and test your imported bots in Conversation Builder

-**Outcome of this step**: You will verify your bot in Conversation Builder’s preview and fix any issues that you discover.
-Do this for each survey bot you import to Conversation Builder.
+**Outcome of this step**: You will verify your bot in Conversation Builder’s Preview tool and fix any issues that you discover.
+Do this for each survey bot you import into Conversation Builder.
 All Bot Studio survey bots will continue to work without disruption.

 1. Go to Conversation Builder.
 2. Select a survey bot.